ossobv/planb-pvesync/README.rst

 * CAVEAT: If you start an initial sync and a snapshot exists already -- if that snapshot is old, you'll likely have a long 2nd sync run.
 Keep this in mind when doing initial syncs (do a 2nd one immediately after?).
 (Document?)

+* Document somewhere about lessons learnt:
+  - you should use unique zfspool storage names, even if they are local only: don't use ``tank`` on all PVE nodes, but use ``tank/nodeX`` on ``nodeX`` (if you ever want to make the ``tank/nodeY`` disk available through NFS or whatever, you can);
+  - don't forget to not share local-only datastorage: select the nodes on which they are available only.